-You also have a separate contract with your distributor, called a eustomer connection contract.
-The eustomer connection contract.
-The eustomer connection contract deals with the supply of energy to your premises and can be found on your distributor's website.
+You also have a separate contract with your distributor, called a customer connection contractcustomer connection contract.
+The customer connection contractcustomer connection contractcustomer connection contract deals with the supply of energy to your premises and can be found on your distributor's website.